marlonbarrios/pseudo_ouroboros/README.md

 Disclaimer

-Pheudo Ouroboros is an experimental work of generative art.
+Pseudo Ouroboros is an experimental work of generative art.
 Its behavior arises from a blend of deterministic algorithms, noise functions, and user interactions.
 Enjoy the unpredictable evolution and the journey through self-interest in gradient descent!